Single-mode lasing based on PT-breaking of two-dimensional photonic higher-order topological insulator

-To demonstrate the qualitative difference between the $\mathcal{PT}$-stabilized HOTI laser and a conventional design with selected pumping, Fig.~\ref{fig:partial_pump} shows the performance of a HOTI laser with a spatially selective pump.
+To demonstrate the qualitative difference between the $\mathcal{PT}$-stabilized HOTI laser and a more standard design, Fig.~\ref{fig:partial_pump} shows the performance of a HOTI laser with a spatially selective pump.
 The passive part of the HOTI lattice is the same as before, but all the sites near one domain corner are pumped, as illustrated in the inset of Fig.~\ref{fig:partial_pump}(a).
 The plot of $\mathrm{Im}(E)$ versus pump strength $\Gamma$, in the absence of gain saturation, is shown in Fig.~\ref{fig:partial_pump}(a).
 We see that the edge states and bulk states acquire effective gain comparable to and in some cases higher than the topological corner states.
 Fig.~\ref{fig:partial_pump}(b) shows the time-dependent total intensity for two values of $\Gamma$; at $\Gamma = 0.008$, prior to the topological corner states reaching threshold, a mode evolving out of the edge state bands has already lased, as shown in the lower right panel of Fig.~\ref{fig:partial_pump}(b).
 The mode frequency, determined via Fourier transformation, is $E = -0.57$, outside the band of topological corner states.
-At a slightly larger pump, $\Gamma = 0.012$, the lasing is multi-modal.
+At a slightly larger pump, $\Gamma = 0.012$, the lasing is multimode.
+Further time domain simulations reveal that single-mode lasing occurs over a relatively narrower range of pump strengths, as shown in the Supplemental Materials \cite{SM}.
+While this paper was in review, we noticed another paper concerning $\mathcal{PT}$-symmetry in a similar lattice \cite{Chen2021}, which focused on the $\mathcal{PT}$-breaking of the Bloch states rather than the topological corner states considered in this work.